anish-work/custom-hnapi-endpoints/README.md

 ## Endpoints
 1. /top-stories — returns the top 10 stories ranked by score in the last 10 minutes.
 Each story will have the title, url, score, time of submission, and the user who submitted it.
-2. /comments — returns the top 10 parent comments on a given story, sorted by the total number of comments (including child comments) per thread.
+2. /comments/:storyid — returns the top 10 parent comments on a given story, sorted by the total number of comments (including child comments) per thread.
 Each comment will have the comment's text, the user’s HN handle, and their HN age.
 The HN age of a user is basically how old their Hacker News profile is in years.
 3. /past-stories — returns all the past top stories that were served previously.

+## **Get it up and running**
+1. Run **npm install** or **yarn add \*** to install all the dependencies.
+2. After installing is complete if you want to test use **jest** command to test all the test suites.
+3. Then just hit the **npm start** or **yarn start** command to get the server up and running.
+4. Send a get request using browser or curl on [http://localhost:300/top-stories](http://localhost:300/top-stories), you wil recieve a response with top 10 stories sorted by the highest score.

+### **Voila, it works !**
+.
+.
+.
 # Code Walk-through
 ## /src
 #### /src/app.js